strangebuzz/MicroSymfony/README.md

 ## Feature branches 🚅

 [Feature branches](https://github.com/strangebuzz/MicroSymfony/pulls?q=is%3Apr+is%3Aopen+label%3A%22feature+branch%22)
-will not be merged in the main branch but are used to integrate a new vendor library or make a [POC](https://en.wikipedia.org/wiki/Proof_of_concept).
+are not merged in the main branch but are used to integrate a new vendor library or make a [POC](https://en.wikipedia.org/wiki/Proof_of_concept).
 For example, have you ever dreamed of testing [Eloquent](https://laravel.com/docs/11.x/eloquent#introduction), the Laravel ORM, on a Symfony project?
-Then clone the `eloquent` branch, run `composer install && make load-fixtures`, and you are done.
+Then clone the `eloquent` branch and run `composer install && make load-fixtures`.

 ### Infrastructure